Our Aims

 Motto: "Coming together is a beginning.
 Keeping together is progress.
 Working together is success."

-Former International Exhibitionist working in Russia & Eastern Europe.
-Lapsed HGV 1 trucker and now working in all aspects of Healthcare and loving it.
+Former International Exhibition Manager working in Russia & Eastern Europe.
+Former HGV 1 driver and now working in all aspects of healthcare and loving it.

-Likes : Music , photography, reading (though I don’t do enough of it) walking with and without my dogs.
+Likes : Music , photography, reading (though I don’t do enough of it) and walking, with and without my dogs.

 Dislikes: Self centred people - Arty Farty people.